Noct (video game)

 Noct is an unfinished survival horror top-down shooter video game by Canada-based indie developer C3SK (Chris Eskins) and published by Devolver Digital.
-The game was made available in early access for Linux, macOS, and Microsoft Windows in October 2015.
-It was removed from the Steam store in 2021.
+The game was released in early access for Linux, macOS, and Windows in October 2015.
+It was delisted from the Steam store in 2021.

 Plot

 Noct plays in a post-apocalyptic world, in which the Earth has become a ruined wasteland.
 Filled with darkness, it is now known as the Noct.
 An ancient evil, called the Nocturnal, has spread over the Earth's surface, devouring the human population and leaving the survivors of that purge at distress.
 One unnamed survivor is now set to uncover the origins of alien-like creatures and fight their way through to put an end to the unhuman rulership.
 To get there, the survivor has to make themselves up to seek for weaponry, food and water to stay alive and be prepared to encounter and fight against the Nocturnal, ultimately surviving in a decaying world.